khairulomar/Covid-19/malaysia/Malaysia_gov_benchmark.md

 ## Breakdown of government responses by category

-In this section, we present the timeline how each of the government response indicators have changed over the past 70 days by analysing each indicator at a time.
+In this section, we present the timeline of how each of the government response indicators has changed over the past 70 days by analysing each indicator at a time.
 This can be used to identify best practices for each category from other countries that can be learned and adopted in tackling the crisis.

 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/gov_policy_benchmark_tracing.png">
 <p>